UMD: A Globally Connected University

 Nanyang Technical University is a good fit for students looking for a university with a strong science and technology focus in a global commerce, finance, and transport hub.

 All students accepted to an Exchange program are automatically considered for an award of $1,000!
 See Cost tab for more information.

-Ranked among the top 26 technological universities in the world (Times Higher Education World University Ranking 2008), NTU is a premier research-intensive tertiary institution.
+Ranked as the 11th best university in the world (QS World University Ranking 2020), NTU is a premier research-intensive tertiary institution.
 The College of Engineering, which focuses on creativity and innovation, has a research output among the top five in the world.
 The college is one of the world's largest engineering colleges.

 Nanyang Technological University (NTU) is a research-intensive university with globally acknowledged strengths in science and engineering.
 The university has roots that go back to 1955 when Nanyang University was set up.
 Today, NTU has four colleges with 12 schools, and three autonomous entities, the National Institute of Education, the S Rajaratnam School of International Studies, and the Earth Observatory of Singapore.

 NTU provides a high-quality global education to more than 21,700 undergraduates and 9,400 graduate students.
 The student body includes top scholars and international Olympiad medalists from the region and beyond.
 Hailing from 55 countries, the university's 2,700-strong teaching and research staff bring dynamic international perspectives and years of solid industry experience.

 Singapore is a small, city-state that is made up of a main island and 63 surrounding islets.
 With one of the busiest ports in the world, this small, but cosmopolitan country has grown into a thriving centre of commerce and industry in just 150 years.
 English is the official working language of the country, but people also speak Chinese, Malay, and Tamil.